Shivam1904/RapidVoting/README.md

 Candidate Wise Ballot = { candidateVoteList: [list of all votes where candidate is ranked 1] }.

     FOR n ITERATIONS:
-        FOR all candidates in ALL_SORTED_BALLOTS,
-        check if any candidate has a clear majority at rank 1 (check if any candidate's vote list has count > (totalVoters/2)+1 , clear majority?) if yes:
+        FOR all candidates in Candidate Wise Ballot, check if any candidate has a clear majority at rank 1 (check if any candidate's vote list has count > (totalVoters/2)+1 , clear majority?) if yes:
 		    CLEAR WINNER
 		if no:
 		    check if we can eliminate a lowest ranking candidate.
 		    (checking if the lowest ranking candidate's rank 1 votes are equal to the highest ranking candidate's rank 1 votes.) if yes:
 			tie
-                breakTie()
+			resolve_tie()
 		    if no:
 			DISCARDED_CANDIDATES = append list of eliminated candidates in this round.
 					Call Eliminate Lowest Ranking Candidate

         NEXT ITERATION